Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Select Add a user without a Microsoft account.

-- When Registry Editor starts, navigate to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Session Manager key in the left pane.
+- When Registry Editor starts, navigate to the following key:

 - In the right pane locate PendingFileRenameOperations value.
-Right click it and choose Delete from the menu.
-We have to mention that deleting values from registry can lead to certain problems, so we advise you to create a backup of your registry just in case.
+Right-click it and choose Delete from the menu.
+We have to mention that deleting values from the registry can lead to certain problems, so we advise you to create a backup of your registry just in case.

 - After deleting this value, close Registry Editor.